 A publicly traded corporation will not necessarily trade at values determined by reference to the underlying value of its business.
 The prices at which the Common Shares will trade cannot be predicted.
-The market price of the Common Shares could be subject to significant fluctuations in response to variations in quarterly and annual operating results, the results of any public announcements we make, general economic conditions, and other factors beyond our control.
+The market price of the Common Shares could be subject to significant fluctuations in response to variations in quarterly and annual operating results, the results of any public announcements we make, general economic conditions, unexpected volatility in Global stock markets and other factors beyond our control.